Astrid S. Tuminez: Career

-She was previously Microsoft's regional director for corporate, external and legal affairs for Southeast Asia, leading a team supporting 15 markets.
+Tuminez was Microsoft's regional director for corporate, external and legal affairs for Southeast Asia, leading a team supporting 15 markets.
 Her role was to strengthen government relations, cultivate corporate citizenship, and enhance understanding of trending issues shaping regulation and policy, specifically drivers of inclusive growth in the 4th Industrial Revolution.

 In 2013, Tuminez was named a Top 100 Global Influencer by the Filipina Women's Network of the United States.
 Tuminez was a director of the Philippines' second largest bank, the Bank of the Philippine Islands, and board member of Singapore American School and ASKI Global, an NGO which trains and finances entrepreneurship among Asian women migrant laborers.
 She was ASKI's Chair of the Board until 2017.

-In 2018, she was appointed president of Utah Valley University, succeeding Matthew S. Holland, son of Jeffrey R. Holland, a member of the LDS Church's Quorum of the Twelve Apostles.
+In 2018, Tuminez was appointed president of Utah Valley University, succeeding Matthew S. Holland, son of Jeffrey R. Holland, a member of the LDS Church's Quorum of the Twelve Apostles.
 At the time, Tuminez lived in Singapore.

+During her tenure as university president, Charlie Kirk was killed while speaking on campus.
+In the aftermath of the event, Tuminez introduced the program "Better Selves for a Better America", which includes "academic certifications in dialogue, negotiation, mediation."

+In a university address on January 14, 2026, Tuminez announced plans to resign from her position on May 1, 2026 "to devote more time to her family and personal pursuits."